 This is a continuation from the blog, The Serendipity of Christmas Generosity.
 It took time to get to the place where I was ready to commit to writing after the events described in my previous post.
 But that bit of serendipity certainly affected what I’ve done this past year as well as where I’m going next year.
-In Part 1 of this series I shared an overview of my goals and now I am posting a discussion of why each is important to me as a writer this year.
-Part 2 covered why I want to get more specific starting with my email decisions.
+In Part 1 of this series I’ll revealed how I’ve progressed this year in several ways but now I want to get more specific starting with my email decisions.
 Part 2 covers my choices with email.
 Part 3 was a review of my blogging growth.
 Part 4 reviewed social media growth during the past year.

 How seriously are you taking your Goodreads engagement?
 Are you a member of an authors group that provides support?
 Please share your thoughts and ideas in the comments section.
-I’d also love to connect with you over social media so check my contact page for that information.
+I’d also love to connect with you over social media so check my Contact page for that information.
 See the News page for announcements and remember to sign-up to receive news and posts by email.
 I’ve added a new sign-up tab on my FaceBook page to simplify the process.
 New followers can download The Black Bag via free coupon today!
 Also, the cover of my book, The Bow of Destiny, was revealed recently so take a look.

 Clip art licensed from Microsoft Office.